lsug/lsug-website/CONTRIBUTING.md

 ```

 This starts the server on ports 8080 and 8443.
-The server will run in your terminal, so you won’t be able to use this terminal for anything else.
+The server will run in your terminal, so you won’t be able to use it for anything else.

 If you use MacOS, you may see the following message: